 These partners created the vision of this project, put the pieces together and funded it.

-- East Tennessee Clean Fuels Coalition - ETCleanFuels wrote the project proposal and Director Jonathan Overly is the Project PI.
+- East Tennessee Clean Fuels Coalition - ETCleanFuels wrote the project proposal and partnered with the University of Tennessee at Knoxville for successfully submitting and winning the grant.
+Director Jonathan Overly is the project manager.

 - The U.S. Department of Energy, Clean Cities Program - The program that funded the project.
 Thank you DOE!